ksavva1/cog-tests/src/pages/index.md

             style: link
       - title: Tests
         content: >
           A summary of what the page would contain.
-Say, an intro to the cognitive tests or whatever you want.
+Like an intro to the cognitive tests or whatever you want.
         actions:
           - label: View Posts